jmhobbs/domain-swap/README.md

 # Usage

 1. Clone this repo
-1. Add it as an unpacked extension from chrome://extensions
+1. Add the google-chrome-domain switcher as an unpacked extension from [chrome://extensions](chrome://extensions)
 1. Visit the options page
 1. Add a domain set and save it